West Quoddy Head Light: Description

 West Quoddy Head is an easterly-pointing peninsula in southeastern Lubec, overlooking Quoddy Narrows, a strait between Lubec and Campobello Island, Canada, that provides access to Passamaquoddy Bay and harbors located on the St. Croix River and other rivers which empty into the bay.
 Most of the peninsula is part of Quoddy Head State Park, and the light station is located near the southern end of its eastern face.

 A stone sign describes the lighthouse as the "easternmost point in the U.S.A."
 It is the easternmost building in the United States (a nearby sign proclaims the "easternmost giftshop in the U.S."), but the easternmost point is at rocks extending eastward from the shore.
 The present light station includes a tower, former keeper's quarters, service building, and oil house.
 The tower is circular, and is 49 ft in height, with the beacon at 83 ft above sea level.
 The light, magnified by a third-order Fresnel lens, has a range of 18 mi.
 The tower is built of brick, and painted in alternating horizontal red and white stripes.
 A small gabled entry vestibule, also brick, projects from the tower.
 The keeper's house is a wood-frame structure, 11/2 stories in height.

 History

 A lighthouse at West Quoddy Head, Maine, was authorized by Congress in 1806.
 The light station was finished on April 21, 1808, at a cost of $5,000.
 In 1820, Congress authorized the station's first fog signal, a 500 lb bell, costing $1,000.
 The current tower was built in 1858.
 The present station was built in 1858.
-The former keeper's house now serves as a museum and visitor's center.
+The former keeper's house now serves as a museum and visitor center.
 In 1990, the U.S. Postal Service issued a 25-cent stamp featuring the West Quoddy Head Light.